AlexisJehan/MvnCheck/README.md

 - Compact and comprehensible output
 - Smart filtering to exclude non-release versions
 - Smart filtering to select versions with the same qualifier (if any)
-- Possibility to filter specific artifacts or update versions using ignore files
+- Possibility to filter specific artifacts or update versions using a command line option or ignore files
 - Use any already installed _Maven_ configuration and repository
 - Use any already installed _Gradle_ installation if available, or download a wrapper distribution